What are the Signs of Oxycodone Abuse?

 Oxycodone misuse is a treatable condition along with other substance addictions.

 Medical detox is often the first step in treating oxycodone abuse.
 It involves managing oxycodone withdrawal symptoms and cravings while the drug leaves your body.
-Detox services may include withdrawal medications, such as methadone, supportive care like IV fluids, detox counseling, and case management.
-The goal of detoxification is to achieve a medically-stable, substance-free state.
+Detox services may include withdrawal medications such as methadone and counseling, supportive care like IV fluids, detox counseling, and case management.
+The goal of detoxification is to achieve a medically stable and substance-free state.

-Once you complete detox, a treatment team will work with you to provide care specific to your needs.
+After detox, a treatment team will work with you to provide care specific to your needs.
 This often includes individual therapy to help you identify patterns of thinking and behavior that led you to misuse oxycodone.
-Other treatment modalities include family therapy, group therapy, peer support meetings, drug education classes, and addiction treatment medications, such as Suboxone.
+Other treatment modalities include family therapy, group therapy, peer support meetings, drug education classes, and addiction treatment medications such as Suboxone.

-Professionals will help you make a relapse prevention plan so that when you leave treatment you will be able to spot potential triggers for relapse and how to cope with those triggers.
+Professionals will help make a relapse prevention plan so that individuals leaving treatment can spot potential triggers for relapse and how to cope with those triggers.

-If you or someone you love is misusing oxycodone, please call 800-934-1582(Who Answers?) to speak to a specialist about finding an oxycodone addiction treatment program.
+If you or someone you love is misusing oxycodone, please call 800-934-1582(Sponsored) to speak to a specialist about finding an oxycodone addiction treatment program.

 Resources

 4. National Library of Medicine.
-(2020, May 10).
-Opiate and opioid withdrawal: MedlinePlus Medical Encyclopedia.
+(2024, May 5).
+Opiate and opioid withdrawal.
+MedlinePlus.
 National Institutes of Health.

 the Take-Away